Effect-TS/effect/packages/platform/README.md

 )
 ```

-Then, load the router module in the app:
+In your main application file, load the router module and mount it.

 ```ts
 import { HttpServer } from "@effect/platform"